omarjo90/sysdig_sdet/README.md

 ip: 192.168.49.2, namespace: kube-system, name: storage-provisioner
 ```

-and a file called {pod_name}_file.txt is created in the folder where the script is executed
+- Finally, a file called {pod_name}_file.txt is created in the folder where the script is executed